chinware/AtomUI/README.md

 <div style="height:50px"></div>

 #### License Description
-The project source code is only free for personal learning and communication or open source projects that follow GPLv3. <strong>Commercial applications (including but not limited to internal company projects, commercial projects developed by individuals using AtomUI, and outsourced projects) require the purchase of a commercial license</strong>.
-Please contact: Qinpai Software for authorization matters.
+Projects using AtomUI need to comply with the LGPL v3 agreement. <strong>Commercial applications (including but not limited to internal company projects, commercial projects developed by individuals using AtomUI, and outsourced projects) are free when using binary links</strong>.
+If you want to customize AtomUI based on source code, you need to modify the open source code or purchase a commercial license.
+If you need a commercial license, please contact: Beijing Chinware Software Technology Co., Ltd.

 #### About the Jiachen Project
 <p align="center">